caffeinated-pixels/product-landing-page/readme.md

 ## Jan 2021

-I've now reworked the landing to better work on mobile displays, including adding in a responsive menu.
+I've now reworked the page to better work on mobile displays, including adding in a responsive menu.
 Everyone loves a burger button!